aolayeye/Credit_Risk_Analysis/README.md

 ![Sampling_Classifier_Recall_Precision](https://user-images.githubusercontent.com/67847583/129495158-cffeeaf3-b2f7-46c0-95cd-33bafccee29c.png)

+In identifying high_risk loans, we worry more about False Positives (Sensitivity).
+Since sensiivity is high for the Ensemble Classifier, False positives can be ruled out by calling the credit card holder.
+It’s more important to detect potentially fraudulent transactions, so sensitivity is more important here.
 While, the Ensemble Classifier outperforms all other classifiers tested, the model still does a poor job at predicting high_risk loans.
 We may want to revaluate our feature selection or test a different model that would perform better.